chenhao392/ecoc/docs/model.md

 Here,  $$w'(v,u)$$  is from $$W'$$ that denotes edge weight between gene $$u$$ and $$v$$.
 The algorithm continues this iterative process until the sum of label values changes drops below a threshold.

-## Multi-label propagation on networks
+## “Error correction of code” data matrix
 Following the concept of "error correction of code", the decoding error can be reduced in principle by repeatedly encoding each label $$n$$ times from different biological perspectives.
 To obtain the encoded repetitive codewords as data matrix $$X$$, this algorithm propagates each of the labels in $$Y$$ on $$n$$ diverse biological networks and stacks these values together.

 ![](/assets/images/ecocModel3_large.jpg)